 On top of that, as asserted in an article for the Journal of the American Veterinary Medical Association in 1994, spaying could help balance hormones and control a range of behavioral issues.
 So if your dog is female and you’re looking for a long-term alternative to diapers during heat, then spaying is definitely an option worth exploring.

-Whilst doggie diapers offer a quick fix to toileting concerns, there are a range of other safe and effective alternatives.
+While doggie diapers offer a quick fix to toileting concerns, there are other safe and effective alternatives.
 Disposable doggie pads offer your dog a safe place for them to go about their business.
 But nothing replaces housebreaking your dog, so they use nature as their large, open bathroom.
 Finally, spaying your female dog will prevent the need for diapers when she is in season, but it is worth bearing in mind, this is a costly solution and will not break indoor toilet habits.

 Keep in mind that if your dog’s indoor accidents are something new, they may be related to a medical condition that needs attention, or a behavioral issue that could be addressed with training.
 For specific advice about your dog’s case, schedule a visit with your trusted vet.